 Hi Guys, you might be aware we are busy harnessing as much knowledge as we can get from GATE rankers.
-You can read all the Interviews with GATE Topers.
+You can read all the Interviews with GATE Toppers.

 Today, we have Hussain Jagirdar (AIR 202 CSE) to share his insight about GATE preparation.
 He is Specialized in Computer Science Engineering and currently pursuing B.E. from Medicaps University.

 So let’s start pondering without wasting any time.
-Here is the interesting conversation with Hussain on “How to Get a Good Rank in GATE CSE?”.
+Here is an interesting conversation with Hussain.

 Heena Rajpal: You got AIR 202.
 I mean, it’s mind-blowing.
-First of all, many more congratulations for your success!
+First of all, many more congratulations on your success!

 To whom do you want to dedicate this success?
 Who has all helped you to achieve this?
 How did your family support in your preparation?